Fisker's 400-mile EMotion electric car coming to CES

 The EMotion is scheduled to enter production sometime in 2019, though it's unclear where the car will be built.
 Customers can place an order for the car now with $2,000 toward the starting price of $129,900.

-Recall, Fisker Automotive filed for Chapter 11 bankruptcy and has since been bought up by Chinese parts supplier Wanxiang Group.
-The Chinese company sells an updated version of the original Fisker—the Fisker Karma—under the "Karma" name as the Karma Revero.
+And if the EMotion doesn't sound ambitious enough, Fisker also dropped another piece of information.
+He says his company is also working on a $34,000 electric car that will surface sometime in 2020.

-If the EMotion doesn't sound ambitious enough, Mr. Fisker also dropped another piece of information.
-He says his company is also working on a $34,000 version of the EMotion that will surface sometime in 2020.
+This year’s CES starts on January 8.
+For more coverage, head to our dedicated hub.

 Email This Page